Part 2: Advanced Topics

 Logging the Model Building

-When working with more complex optimization problems, logging the model-building process can be essential to find and fix issues.
-Often, the problem lies not within the solver but in the model itself.
+When working with larger optimization problems, logging the model-building process can be essential to find and fix issues.
+Often, the problem lies not within the solver but in the model building itself.

 In the following example, we add some basic logging to the solver function to give us some insights into the model-building process.
-This logging can be easily activated or deactivated by the logging framework, allowing us to use it not only during development but also in production.
+This logging can be easily activated or deactivated by the logging framework, allowing us to use it not only during development but also in production, where you usually deactivate a lot of logging to save resources.

 import logging